UNLEASH Global

 Learn More

-The most vulnerable children and those unable to access remote learning are at increased risk of never returning to school and of being forced into child marriage or child labor.
+The impact of the COVID-19 pandemic on schooling is a “generational catastrophe.”
+Before the pandemic, progress was already slow and insufficient to achieve the education targets and now the pandemic has wiped out the education gains achieved over the past 20 years.
+Children facing vulnerable situations and those unable to access remote learning are at increased risk of never returning to school and of being forced into child marriage or child labor.
 Disparities in access to education and learning outcomes persist across a range of education indicators, e.g., literacy rates between men and women or access to higher education between urban and rural.

 Teams working on SDG 4 during the Lab came up with solutions to solve education challenges worldwide, by focusing on technology as an enabler of equitable and accessible education and training initiatives for all.